ediboc/EA-test/README.md

 In this notebook we joined the 3 cvs files into one table, after cleaning the data with: elimination of duplicate row, fix numeric variables and wrong values.

-CompleteCSVDataset.csv: is the result of join PlayerPersonalData.csv, PlayerAttributeData.csv and PlayerPersonalData.
+**CompleteCSVDataset.csv**: is the result of join PlayerPersonalData.csv, PlayerAttributeData.csv and PlayerPersonalData.
-ColumnDataIndex.csv: is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column comes from is in the second column.
+**ColumnDataIndex.csv**: is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column comes from is in the second column.

 #### Notebook: 1-2-join_JSON.ipynb